 Students will have an opportunity to decide whether they would like to enroll or continue in vocational education.
 Most vocational education programs prepare students to obtain entry-level job skills so that they will qualify for a job following high school graduation.
 Further training at a post-secondary educational institution is also an option.
 Please take the time to read this important information and to discuss career goals and choices in vocational education.
 Below is a list of vocational education opportunities at Montoursville Area High School or at the LycoCTC and the requirements for entrance into these programs.
-For further information, contact guidance counselor Christine Rupert or Ronda Albert at 368-2611.
+For further information, contact guidance counselor Ronda Albert or Eric Edler at (570) 368-2611.

+Grades 9-12-

+- Vocational Education and Academics

+- Business Education

-Grades 9-12-Vocational Education and Academics at MAHS Business Education, Family and Consumer Science, Agriculture Education (No entrance requirements) Grades 10, 11, and 12-Vocational Education at the Lycoming Career & Technology Center (LycoCTC)
+- Agriculture Education (No entrance requirements) at MAHS

+Grades 10, 11, and 12-

+• Vocational Education at the Lycoming Career & Technology Center (LycoCTC)